Your gut isn't broken.

 When the signal settles

 It is a Wednesday in mid-spring.
-She wakes, and the first thing her mind reaches for is what to make for breakfast, or a line from a book she read last night that's still with her, or whether the laundry on the line will dry before the rain.
+She wakes, and the first thing she thinks about is what to make for breakfast, or a line from a book she read last night that's still with her, or whether the laundry on the line will dry before the rain.
 The gut is doing its work, and she's stopped checking.

 She goes to lunch with a friend.
 She orders what she wanted to order, and she doesn't ask the waiter where the bathroom is — she doesn't need to know.
 She eats, and she talks, and at the end of the meal the only thing on her mind is whether to have a second coffee.
 The kit is still in the car; she doesn't restock it anymore.
 The friend tells a story, and Sarah laughs without holding the gut in.
 Driving home later, she notices she had not thought about it once.

 In November she flies somewhere.
 She boards the plane and she sleeps, the way other people sleep on planes.
 Not because she has stopped being a careful person.
 Not because nothing could go wrong.
-Because the alarm is no longer pre-set.
+Because the gut is no longer pre-set to over-fire.
 The signal has been retrained.
 It no longer rings at the drop of a hat.

 This isn't the end of IBS.
 It is the end of the math.
 A morning that doesn't start with the gut check.
 A meal eaten without doing the math.
 A flight, a wedding, a presentation — taken the way anyone else takes them.
 No kit in the bag, because she doesn't need it anymore.